Climate crisis: CO2 offsetting 'only 2nd-best solution' | DW | 07.05.2021

-German nonprofit atmosfair allows plane passengers to compensate for their flight emissions by funding climate-friendly projects in the Global South.
+German nonprofit atmosfair allows plane passengers to compensate for their flight's emissions by funding climate-friendly projects in the Global South.
 But do such schemes work?
 Or are they another form of greenwashing?

 As the pressure to cut our carbon emissions grows, offsetting schemes are being touted as one option enabling us to continue CO2-intensive activities — like flying — without a guilty conscience.